D2P-APPS/graphql/README.md

 This code allows you to jump quickly into experimenting with the GraphQL GatewayAPI.
 Here's how!

 1. Clone this repository to a local directory
+1. Using Python 3, run `pip install -r requirements.txt`
-2. Using Python 3, run server.py.
+2. Using Python 3, run server.py (`python server.py`).
 Everything you need _should_ be in Python3, so you shouldn't need to download anything extra.
-3. Navigate a web browser to https://localhost:5000/graphql and gets started querying.
+3. Navigate a web browser to http://localhost:5000/graphql and gets started querying.